High Voltage PCB Design: Creepage and Clearance Distance

 What is Creepage on a PCB?

-Similar to clearance, creepage measures distance between conductors on a PCB.
+Similar to clearance, creepage measures distance between conductors on for high voltage PCB.
 However, instead of measuring distance in air, it measures the shortest distance along the surface of the insulation material.
 Board material and environment also affect creepage requirements.
 Moisture or particulate accumulation on the board can shorten creepage distance the same way they do for clearance.

 Creepage vs. clearance in a PCB.
 The red line shows the PCB creepage distance between two traces.